kaizengrowth/CodeBridge-Final/README.md

-# CodeBridge Final by Kai Zhang
+# CodeBridge Final by Kai Lin Zhang

 A student resource page built for Per Scholas social worker to more efficiently communicate social and financial resources.